Make your money work for you. If you have $20K to invest, here’s how to invest your hard-earned cash wisely.

 Most employers make it reasonably easy to increase your contribution amount.
 Contribution adjustments can generally be made through your company portal or a form provided by your retirement servicer.

-Once you invested your desired amount, decrease the contribution amount to not go over the contribution cap.
+Once you have invested your desired amount, decrease the contribution amount to avoid exceeding the contribution cap.

 This brings me to my next point…